bmc/avsl/index.md

 2. The handlers associated with the logger have levels that are equal or numerically lower than the message's level.
 This approach allows you to direct messages to different handlers, depending on their log levels.

+Unlike other frameworks, AVSL has no provision for extending or augmenting the log levels.
+In keeping with the notion of simplicity, the log levels are fixed and cannot be altered or extended.

 ## Hierarchical loggers

-Like most logging frameworks, AVSL's loggers are hierarchical.
+Also like most logging frameworks, AVSL's loggers are hierarchical.
 At the top of the hierarchy sits the root logger.
 Underneath the root logger are hierarchies of named loggers.
 If the calling program requests the logger for a specific name, AVSL uses the most specific logger it can find for that name, defaulting to the top-level root logger if nothing more specific can be found.
 By convention, logger names are class names, which fit neatly into a hierarchy.